NetSPI/PowerUpSQL/scripts/README.md

+### Summary of 3rd Party Scripts

 This folder contains scripts written by other author which are used by some of the PowerUpSQL functions.

-### Summary of Imported Scripts
+Credits below.

 	Project: Inveigh
 	Author: Kevin Robertson